 The moving image is central to our contemporary lives.
 From our phones to our tablets, televisions and cameras, we turn to the screen for entertainment, information and pleasure.

-From movies and television to social media and virtual reality, the BA in Film Studies at Seattle U places film, television and media in their cultural, historical and global contexts.
+From movies and television to social media and virtual reality, the BA in Film & Media at Seattle U places film, television and media in their cultural, historical and global contexts.

 The BA explores our image-saturated culture by teaching you about the history, aesthetics, technologies and industries of visual culture and teaching you to make your own creative films.
 You will be developing critical skills in writing, independent research and historical analysis and acquiring key media literacy skills for your future.

-You can major or minor in Film Studies, and you can combine it with other majors in business, journalism, literature, creative writing or digital design.
+You can major or minor in Film & Media, and you can combine it with other majors/minors in journalism, creative writing, digital design, or anything you want.
+Seattle U offers a wide variety of paths to take!

 Students interested in film production can also study screenwriting, narrative, documentary and experimental filmmaking and take advanced classes in producing, industrial film, editing, sound and cinematography.